tomas-magat/camels-eshop-infosystem/README.md

 #### Publishing changes on Github
 6. Push your changes to the Github `git push`
 > On the github website:
-> 7. Click 'compare and merge pull request' button that appeared on the top of the github page
+7. Click 'compare and merge pull request' button that appeared on the top of the github page
-> 8. Click merge
+8. Click 'merge' button

 #### Clear workspace after work (after pushing all changes)
-10. SWitch to the main branch `git checkout main`
+10. Switch to the main branch `git checkout main`

 ## Module and datafile structure